 - Sell more products through pre-packaged kits

 During the discovery phase I created two personas that would emulate both a small business owner and a student.
-Both of these personas represent two target audiences that would both be key users of Eco-Snap.
+Both personas represent two target audiences that would both be key users of Eco-Snap.
 Creating the personas taught me their pain points and helped me strategies content across the app.

 After making my personas and scenarios, I starting to think about solar panels.
 This would not be a simple item to break down and itemize.
 Not to mention, there are countless designs for a roof.
-This means that the photo-snap feature may recognize it.
+This means that the photo-snap feature may not recognize it.
 There are many parts of a house that would have this same problem.
 On the other hand, my friend showed me an app that could recognize almost any picture.
 It would give suggestions with similar pictures.
 It wasn't perfect, but it was close.
 Due to social media, and crowdsourcing, this could be plausible.

 Card Sort and User Flow

-After distributing my card sort, made a mind map to sort out information architecture..
+After distributing my card sort, made a mind map to sort out information architecture.
 From there, I created my user flow.
 I did not initially present the categories in my card sort.
 As a result, volunteers made their own.
 This was very confusing.
 I had to work through and reverse engineer the product and store options to the initial start screen.
-Next time I will definitely present category options.
+Next time I will present category options.

 After getting feedback from my user-testing, I realized I need to provide some more detail on my wireframe.
 I provided three tasks for the user to do but I did not make it clear when the user got the task right.
 I also need to have the menu on all pages.

 After researching, I came up with two different style tiles.
-The first was made off of my mood board.
+The first was made off my mood board.
 The second aligns with the Google Material Design specifications.